Veejay/elfs/README.markdown

         Number of Section Header entries:  30
         SH string table index:             27

-Check the libraries: display the list and their path on the FS
+Check the libraries: display the list and their path on the file system

         $ ls -l /tmp/elf/libs
         total 0